hzemsky/cell_engine_citrus/README.md

 "cell engine citrus" is a cellular automata toy for the Nintendo 3DS.

 Acknowledgements:
-devkitPro for homebrew dev tools
+devkitPro for homebrew dev tools (devkitARM, citro2d)